-Remember in 2020 when brands were taking the initiative to create social conscience plans and how they would support diversity within their company?
+Remember in 2020 when brands took the initiative to create social conscience plans and how they would support diversity within their company?
 Many of those brands gave themselves 2-3 year rollout plans.
 2023 will be the year of follow-up and accountability.
-Be sure you are following through on your diversity and equity plans and doing the work to help create change.
+Ensure you follow through on your diversity and equity plans and work to help create change.
 Social Justice Movements awareness was heightened during the COVID pandemic.
-It continues to grow and tremendously impacts how we work, and where we work and amplifies what is important to us.
+It continues to grow, tremendously impacting how and where we work and amplifying what is important to us.
 This trend grows bigger and bigger every year.
 Brands must highlight their social causes; for many brands, it’s done or die when it comes to consumers.

 - In-Person Interviews & Events Will Be Larger Than Ever

 Why this matters: 2022 was the year of “test and see what happens” with events.
 And it worked.
 People came out to the events!
 Hundreds of people.
-So now that this worked, prepare for events to be larger than ever.
+So now that this worked prepare for events to be larger than ever.
 EVERYONE wants to get or is getting back outside!
-Quarter 1 is a great time to start planning and executing spring and summer events.
+Quarter 1 is a great time to plan and execute spring and summer events.
 We recommend still offering a virtual option and making the in-person experience one for the books!
-Brand image will be very important for those brands, founders, and CEOs showing up to these events as speakers, guests, or vendors.
+Brand image will be very important for those brands, founders, and CEOs attending these events as speakers, guests, or vendors.
 Make sure you’re dressing the part.